MCP HubMCP Hub

 cd my-mcp-server

-CLI Usage
+CLI Usage Overview

-mcp create <your project name>
+mcp create <project-name>

-mcp add tool price-fetcher
+mcp add tool <tool-name>

-mcp add prompt price-analysis
+mcp add prompt <prompt-name>

-mcp add resource market-data
+mcp add resource <resource-name>

 Development Workflow

-1. Create your project:
+1. Create your project and navigate into it:

 mcp create my-mcp-server